 What genres use the trumpet most frequently?

-The trumpet appears in jazz, classical music, Latin styles, orchestral music, and film soundtracks.
+The trumpet is commonly used in jazz, classical music, Latin styles, orchestras, and film soundtracks.

 Can trumpet players perform in multiple genres?

-Yes, many musicians perform across genres, especially in jazz and classical music.
+Yes, many trumpet players perform across different genres, especially jazz and classical music.

 Why do trumpet students study famous players?